JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 ## How To Create Drafts
-There are three popular ways to handle drafts which I'll cover:
+There are three ways popularised by Jekyll to handle drafts which I'll cover:
 - Using draft keys in front matter
+- Setting a future date
 - Using a draft folder
-- Setting a future date

-The code is almost identical so it's really up to you which one works best for your set up.

 I'll be focusing on blog posts here but these methods can be used on any type of page as long as there's front matter somewhere in the [data cascade](https://www.11ty.dev/docs/data-cascade/).

+All three methods require your environment to be set up to work.

 ### Set Up Your Environment